surniaulula/wpsso/readme.txt

 = 3.47.2-rc.1 =

-(2017/10/26) Fix to convert currency symbol provided The Event Manager to currency abbreviation.
-Refactored WpssoSchema add_single_*_data methods.
-Fix to limit mentions in Schema CollectionPage for post objects.
+(2017/10/26) Fix for The Event Manager currency symbol.
+Refactored NgfbSchema add_single_*_data methods.
+Fix to limit mentions in Schema CollectionPage.
 Fix to prefer getting the Yoast SEO meta from Yoast SEO plugin, instead of directly from the Yoast SEO meta options.

 = 3.47.1 =